1Kosmos/dotnetcore-helper-files/README.md

 a) Clone the main repository git clone https://github.com/1Kosmos/dotnetcore-helper-files.git.
 Clone of main repository will not pull the submodules.
-You need to execute step 'b' as well.
+You need to execute step 'b' and 'c' as well.

 	```shell
 	git clone https://github.com/1Kosmos/dotnetcore-helper-files.git